Understanding the Commodity Cycle

 Commodity Cycle – Key Points

-Trading commodities is different from other asset classes in that they are predominantly pure alpha type bets.
-When you invest in stocks, bonds, or in carry-related forex trading, you expect to capture a spread-related compensation with regard to duration or interest rate differentials.
+Trading commodities is different from other asset classes in that they are predominantly pure alpha-type bets.
+When you invest in stocks, bonds, or in carry-related forex trading, you expect to capture a spread-related compensation concerning duration or interest rate differentials.

-Namely, stocks, having no expiration (unlike most bonds) and being the most junior stakeholders in a company’s capital structure (therefore paid after bondholders in a hypothetical bankruptcy scenario), typically provide the highest return over the long-run.
-This is expected given investors want to be compensated for taking on more risk.
+Namely, stocks, having no expiration (unlike most bonds) and being the most junior stakeholders in a company’s capital structure (therefore paid after bondholders in a hypothetical bankruptcy scenario), typically provide the highest return over the long run.
+This is expected, given that investors want to be compensated for taking on more risk.

 Bonds provide returns commensurate with their duration (i.e., the further the bond is from expiry, the more investors expect to be compensated), interest rate risk, and credit risk.